Harrison-S1/terraform/README.md

-# terraform
+# Terraform
-Repo for terraform scripts
+Repo for terraform builds